itinerantfoodie/itinerantfoodie.github.io/_posts/2017-04-19-nomadlife-thailand.md

 Using a service such as coins.co.th, lets me skip the ATM fee tax (some goes to the owner, some goes to the bank, plus commission) and lets me get cash for about 100 baht.

 Also, for those who don't understand how to use blockchain technology, you can use a service called [GoAbra](https://goabra.com) which abstracts all the blockchain stuff into something more familiar in dollars/euro/yen.
 It might cost some fees, but it's priced competitively against bank fees (you get charged for the privilege of using the ATM by the Thai bank, then charged by your bank, and then maybe you get a bad exchange rate).

-Plug - I'm an [Abra Teller](http://www.nolim1t.co/2017/04/12/so-im-an-abra-teller.html) in Chiang Mai.
+Shameless Plug - I'm an [Abra Teller](http://www.nolim1t.co/2017/04/12/so-im-an-abra-teller.html) in Chiang Mai.
 Show me this blog post, and I will refund fees on deposits (or withdrawals) - subject to current liquidity.